cdeusenberry/DeckOfCards/README.md

 ## Sharing code with web

 All of the code in _src/features/cards/lib_ should have no dependencies on react native, and could be shared with a web project (probably).
+Depending on how sharing is done it could be useful to lift the lib folder up the tree (_src/lib_)

 ## Missing